La reina del mambo

-La reina del mambo (The Queen of the Mambo), also known as Sin tí (Without You) is a 1951 Mexican drama film.
+La reina del mambo (The Queen of the Mambo), also known as Sin tí (Without You) is a 1951 Mexican drama film by Ramón Pereda.
 It stars María Antonieta Pons and Sara García.

 Plot

 Consuelo (María Antonieta Pons), infatuated with the scoundrel Victor (Eduardo Noriega), breaks up with her boyfriend Luis (Gustavo Rojo), an attorney.
 Consuelo's father Balderas, a judge, warns her against Victor.
 Victor drugs and seduces the young girl and takes her to Ciudad Juarez, where she is sexually assaulted.
 Consuelo, on the advice of her friend La Norteña, escapes to Mexico City and finds success as a cabaret dancer.
 She became known as Carmen La Tirana ('Carmen the tyrant') for the harshness with which she treats men.
 Victor comes looking for her and conflicts develop in the plot.
 The girl is unfairly sent to prison, where she is helped by a friendly old drunk woman (Sara García), who turns out in reality to be a very rich woman.